 Tent and Group Camping

-The park offers four campsites for tents only.
-The park’s campground also offers tent camping for Boy Scout and Girl Scout groups.
-The group campsites are strictly tent-only.
+The park offers five campsites for tents only.
+The park’s campground also offers tent camping for groups od 20 people and more and can accommodate as many people as needed.
+This campsite is ideal for Boy Scout and Girl Scout groups.
 Clean water is available nearby.
 Restrooms are available in the campground, not too far away from the primitive sites.

 Rickwood Cavers State Park Campground